 less right now and have the flexibility to make extra repayments

-However, Matti and Adam know their budget will be tight over in
+Matti and Adam know their budget will be tight over the next

-the next

-couple of years (they plan to travel and get married) and
+couple of years (they plan to travel and get married) and they

-think they will be stressed if there is a big jump in mortgage
+think they will be stressed if there is a big jump in their

 They decide to fix two-thirds of their home loan for 3 years so